Try Catch Finally

-The “try-catch-finally” construct is a fundamental feature in many programming languages, designed to handle exceptions and manage errors gracefully.
-The “try” block contains code that may potentially throw an exception, while the “catch” block is used to handle any exceptions that arise, allowing developers to respond to errors without crashing the program.
-The “finally” block, which is optional, ensures that specific cleanup code is executed regardless of whether an exception occurred, making it ideal for resource management.
-This structure enhances code reliability and maintainability by providing a clear mechanism for error handling and cleanup operations.
+The “Try Catch Finally” construct is a fundamental aspect of error handling in programming, allowing developers to manage exceptions gracefully.
+The “try” block contains code that may throw an exception, while the “catch” block handles any exceptions that arise, enabling the program to continue running or to respond appropriately.
+The “finally” block is executed regardless of whether an exception occurred, making it ideal for cleanup tasks, such as closing files or releasing resources.
+This structure promotes robust code by ensuring that critical operations are performed, even in the face of unexpected errors.

 Try ...
 Catch ...
 Finally